Slovenia national football team: Kek's second spell, Nations League promotion, and Euro 2024 (2019–2025)

 In the UEFA Euro 2024 qualifiers, Slovenia finally ended its major tournament drought and qualified for the Euro finals for the first time in 24 years. Šeško was once again one of the key players, scoring five goals in nine appearances, including a goal in the decisive home game against Kazakhstan on the final matchday, which Slovenia won 2–1 in front of 16,432 spectators, a record home attendance for the Slovenia national team.
 The team finished the qualifiers in second place, behind only Denmark, with a record tally of 22 points from 10 games.
 In addition, it was also the first time that Slovenia directly qualified for a major tournament without having to play an additional play-off.

 At the Euro finals in Germany, Slovenia advanced from the group stage for the first time at a major tournament after drawing all three matches in their group against Denmark, Serbia and England, before being eliminated in the round of 16 on penalties by Portugal, finishing the tournament undefeated after regular time.

+After the 2026 FIFA World Cup qualifiers, where Slovenia failed to win a single match for the first time since the 1998 World Cup qualifying campaign, Kek left the team after his managerial contract expired.
+In January 2026, he was replaced by Boštjan Cesar, former captain of the national team, the player with the most appearances for Slovenia, and former assistant to Kek.